Custom Corkboard – Tutorial

 This would be a perfect craft for kids to do!
 Have your little artists dip their hands in the paint for a custom handprint corkboard for grandma or grandpa for their birthday or holiday!
 Even a fun gift for your child’s teacher!

 The possibilities are endless and so much fun for under $5.00.

 The last step is how to hang this gem on your wall.

-Also, if you plan to attach a backing to the cork to use hot glue, it will give your project the best stability.
+Also, if you plan to attach a backing to the cork, use hot glue to give your project the best stability.

 In conclusion, I hope this helps give ideas for fun and exciting projects to do with your friends and family… or if you need some creative “you” time, this is the best way to zone out.